 Organizations increasingly deal with a large number of documents in their daily operations and maintaining them has become an exceedingly difficult task for management and personnel.

 Managing and organizing documents inside a corporation is no longer a luxury; it is now a must in order to decrease costs, boost productivity, safeguard sensitive information, get insights, and make educated business decisions.

 During the COVID19 pandemic, organizations without a proper document management system implementation found themselves unable to conduct business while working from home.
 Companies realized the need to be able to access their documents from anywhere.

 In this article, we’ll explain what an open source document management system is.
-What are the best free/open source document management systems available plus table comparison? and what are their advantages?
+What are the popular free document management systems available plus table comparison? and what are their advantages?

 What is an Open Source Document Management System?

 An open source document management system is a system used to capture, store, manage, and easily retrieve documents within an organization.
-It is a non-proprietary document management software that can be downloaded for free with the ability to obtain the original source code for internal customizations.
+It is a non-proprietary free document management software that can be downloaded with the ability to obtain the original source code for internal customizations.

 The advantage of having the source code available is the opportunity to customize it to meet the demands of your department or company.
 To do so, you must learn the languages used to develop the software, and any software developer with minimum expertise may tweak or add more connectors with other accessible business line applications.

 A licensed DMS, on the other hand, needs one-time or monthly charges based on the number of users and documents and does not allow for in-house customization.
 When your business requires customization, you must contact the software manufacturer to make the necessary changes, which is normally a chargeable service.